pereznetworks/Library-Manager/README.md

-# TD-Project10: Build a Library Manager
+# Building a Library Manager app.

 This is Project 10, part of TeamTreehouse, Tech Degree, Full Stack JavaScript, Unit 10

+For various media, hard and soft cover books, audio books.

 # Project status